scidac/atom/html/src/shots/nstx-141716-usecase.rst

 -----------

 This L-mode discharge is well diagnosed and widely published.
-Transport analysis was performed during the 2nd NBI heating phased just prior to the onset of MHD activity.
+Transport analysis was performed during the 2nd NBI heating phase just prior to the onset of MHD activity.
 It was heated with 2.0W of NBI with analysis performed at 0.448 secs during the current flattop.
 The major plasma parameters are R=0.84, a=0.66, Bt=0.54T, Ip=0.975MA,